Joe Montemurro: Personal life

 In 2010, he completed his UEFA A license at Coverciano, via the Italian Football Federation (FIGC).
 He also completed his UEFA Pro License at Coverciano in July 2014, and is a member of the Italian Coaches Association (AIAC).
-He also holds an AFC/FFA A License and completed the Master of Sports Coaching degree at the University of Queensland.
-He is also undertaking a PhD at the University of Loughborough with a focus on Sports Psychology Performance.
+He holds an AFC/FFA A License and completed the Master of Sports Coaching degree at the University of Queensland.
+He also undertook a PhD at the University of Loughborough with a focus on Sports Psychology Performance.